 Antiseptic and Antibacterial Wipes For Dogs

-A dog following a balanced and complete diet should be healthy enough to have strong defence mechanisms from its immune system.
+A dog following a balanced and complete diet should be healthy enough to have strong defense mechanisms from its immune system.
 Yet, most dogs will encounter at some point(s) during their life a skin condition that will translate into either:

 - bacterial folliculitis — called the barber's itch, occurs when hair follicles get infected with Staphylococcus aureus